 DAO-Blocking Foods

 Some foods and drinks interfere with your body’s natural balance of HMT and DAO enzymes.
-As you consume more and more of these foods, the less your DAO enzymes will be able to keep your histamine intolerance symptoms in check.
+As you continue to consume these foods, the less your DAO enzymes will be able to keep your histamine intolerance symptoms in check.
 DAO-blocking foods to avoid while following a histamine intolerance diet include:

 • Alcohol